PC components and connectors are essential for any computer system, and it’s important to know which ones are compatible with each other.

 A keyboard is a critical component of any computer system.
 It acts as the interface between the user and the computer, allowing for the input of text, commands, and data.
 A keyboard has keys that correspond with various functions, such as entering letters, numbers, and symbols.
 The number row on a keyboard acts as a navigation tool for navigating through files and documents.

 Some computers come with a standard keyboard, while others may have specialized keyboards designed for specific tasks.
-For example, a numeric keypad may be included on a numeric keypad-enabled keyboard to aid in entering numeric information more efficiently.
-Components such as the processor and RAM determine how fast the computer can run applications and perform tasks and how much memory is needed to store data.
+For example, a numeric keypad on a keyboard helps you enter numeric information more efficiently.
+The processor and RAM determine how quickly the computer runs applications, performs tasks, and how much memory is available for data.

 Sound card

 A sound card is a hardware device that allows you to play audio files on your computer.
 It is connected to the audio port of your computer and converts digital signals into analog ones, which can be heard through the speakers.
 Sound cards come in various shapes and sizes.
 Some may have integrated amplifiers and speakers, whereas others may have additional external components such as a microphone or headphones jack.
-Sound cards are often used in gaming systems where high-quality audio is required for immersive gameplay.
+Gaming systems often use sound cards to provide high-quality audio for immersive gameplay.

 A sound card can be useful in a number of situations, such as: